Álex López (footballer, born 1988): Celta

-Later years
+Later career

 López spent the 2017–18 campaign with Sporting de Gijón also in the second tier.
 He appeared in only 13 competitive matches during his spell, mainly due to lower back problems.

-On 28 September 2018, López joined Australian club Brisbane Roar FC on a one-year deal.
-Following his one season in the A-League, he returned to third-division Racing de Ferrol in June.
+On 28 September 2018, López joined Brisbane Roar FC on a one-year deal.
+Following his one season in the Australian A-League, he returned to third-division Racing de Ferrol in June.

+López contributed 37 games and four goals (play-offs included) in 2022–23, as Racing won their group and returned to the professional leagues 15 years later.
+On 3 February 2025, he announced his retirement aged 37 in order to make room for new signings, but remained connected to the club in directorial capacities.